Updated: Jun 1, 2022

 Pictured below : Moscow National Bank, 1890s.
 LCHS Photo: 01-03-058

-Returning to the Main and Third Streets, on the northeast corner is the Cornwall Block, constructed by Mason Cornwall in 1890 with three floors and an ornate roofline.
-The Bank of Moscow operated out of the first floor.
-In 1904, a fire necessitated reconstruction and the roof was lowered to the present two-story level.
-Like many historic buildings, much of the original details are gone, but the characteristic corner entrance still greets visitors.
+Returning to the Main and Third Streets and a half-block east is the Cornwall Block, constructed by Mason Cornwall in 1890 with three floors and an ornate roofline.
+In 1904, a fire on the third floor necessitated reconstruction, and the roof was lowered to the present two-story level.
+The Bank of Moscow was on the alley in the west side of the building, as evidenced today by the characteristic corner entrance and the bars on the alley windows.

 Pictured below : Bank of Moscow, 1890s.
 LCHS Photo: 01-03-059